Chloë Bell

 Notable cases in which Chloë has been involved:

-• Tai Mo Shan Limited v Oazo Apps Limited (6 March 2023, Commercial Court, HHJ Pelling KC) – Chloë acted for Oazo Apps in which the applicant sought a mandatory injunction requiring code to be written to transfer stolen cryptocurrency to a trust wallet held by the victim’s solicitors.
+• Tai Mo Shan Limited v Oazo Apps Limited (6 March 2023, Commercial Court): Chloë acted for Oazo Apps in which the applicant sought a mandatory injunction requiring code to be written to transfer stolen cryptocurrency to a trust wallet held by the victim’s solicitors.

-• Ellis v Digit Europe Limited (Company No. 12340858)(Commercial Court) (CL-2021-000753) – junior counsel for a defendant in one of the first contested injunction return dates involving allegations of a multi-million pound cryptocurrency fraud.
+• Ellis v Digit Europe Limited (CL-2021-000753): Chloë was junior counsel for a defendant in one of the first contested injunction return dates involving allegations of a multi-million pound cryptocurrency fraud.
 In a last minute change of position the claimant agreed to withdraw its application against Chloë’s client and to discontinue the claim against it.

-• Mr Dollar Bill Limited v Huobi (unreported, 14 January 2022, Chancery Division, Deputy Master Marsh) – Chloë obtained one of the first delivery up orders of Bitcoin held in a Huobi wallet for the victim of a crypto fraud.
+• Mr Dollar Bill Limited v Huobi (unreported, 14 January 2022, Chancery Division): Chloë obtained one of the first delivery up orders of Bitcoin held in a Huobi wallet for the victim of a crypto fraud.

-• Other Advisory work – Chloë regularly advises entities providing digital asset products and facilities facing litigation and individual investors.
+• Advisory matters: Chloë regularly advises entities providing digital asset products and facilities facing litigation and individual investors.
 Notable advisory work has included:

 • The prospects of successfully obtaining a freezing injunction in a group crypto fraud case.